bodastage/boda-nokiacmdataparser/README.md

    </cmData>
 </raml>
 ```
-#Usage
+# Usage
 java -jar  nokiacmdataparser.jar cmdata.xml outputDirectory

-#Download and installation
+# Download and installation
 The lastest compiled jar file is availabled in the dist directory.
 Alternatively, download it directly from [here](https://github.com/bodastage/boda-nokiacmdataparser/raw/master/dist/boda-nokiacmdataparser.jar).

-#Requirements
+# Requirements
-To run the jar file, you need Java version 1.6 and above.
+To run the jar file, you need Java version 1.8 and above.

-#Getting help
+# Getting help
 To report issues with the application or request new features use the issue [tracker](https://github.com/bodastage/boda-nokiacmdataparser/issues).
 For help and customizations send an email to info@bodastage.com.

-#Credits
+# Credits
 [Bodastage](http://www.bodastage.com) - info@bodastage.com

-#Contact
+# Contact
 For any other concerns apart from issues and feature requests, send an email to info@bodastage.com.

-#Licence
+# Licence
 This project is licensed under the Apache 2.0 licence.
 See LICENCE file for details.